GradSafe: Detecting Jailbreak Prompts for LLMs via Safety-Critical Gradient Analysis: Abstract

 \section{Abstract}

-Large Language Models (LLMs) face threats from unsafe prompts.
-Existing methods for detecting unsafe prompts are primarily online moderation APIs or finetuned LLMs.
+Large Language Models (LLMs) face threats from jailbreak prompts.
+Existing methods for detecting jailbreak prompts are primarily online moderation APIs or finetuned LLMs.
 These strategies, however, often require extensive and resource-intensive data collection and training processes.
-In this study, we propose \ours, which effectively detects unsafe prompts by scrutinizing the gradients of \emph{safety-critical parameters} in LLMs.
-Our methodology is grounded in a pivotal observation: the gradients of an LLM’s loss for unsafe prompts paired with compliance response exhibit similar patterns on certain safety-critical parameters.
-In contrast, safe prompts lead to markedly different gradient patterns.
-Building on this observation, \ours analyzes the gradients from prompts (paired with compliance responses) to accurately detect unsafe prompts.
-We show that \ours, applied to Llama-2 without further training, outperforms Llama Guard—despite its extensive finetuning with a large dataset—in detecting unsafe prompts.
-This superior performance is consistent across both zero-shot and adaptation scenarios, as evidenced by our evaluations on the ToxicChat and XSTest.
+In this study, we propose \ours, which effectively detects jailbreak prompts by scrutinizing the gradients of \emph{safety-critical parameters} in LLMs.
+Our method is grounded in a pivotal observation: the gradients of an LLM’s loss for jailbreak prompts paired with compliance response exhibit similar patterns on certain safety-critical parameters.
+In contrast, safe prompts lead to different gradient patterns.
+Building on this observation, \ours analyzes the gradients from prompts (paired with compliance responses) to accurately detect jailbreak prompts.
+We show that \ours, applied to Llama-2 without further training, outperforms Llama Guard—despite its extensive finetuning with a large dataset—in detecting jailbreak prompts.
+This superior performance is consistent across both zero-shot and adaptation scenarios, as evidenced by our evaluations on ToxicChat and XSTest.
 The source code is available at \url{https://github.com/xyq7/GradSafe}.